fairy-root/Zsh-Shortcuts-Plugin/README.md

 - **List Shortcuts**: `shortcuts -l`
 - **Edit a Shortcut**: `shortcuts -e <alias> <new command>`

+The plugin supports **auto sourcing** for the shortcuts added, removied, or edited in the active session.
+To apply sourcing for other active sessions, you'll need to source your `.zshrc` or restart the terminal window.

 For detailed usage and options, run `shortcuts -h`.

 ## Contributing